mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/file_storage/level2.md

 - **FILE_UPLOAD(file_name, size)**
   - Upload the file to the remote storage server.
+  - Return `"uploaded <file_name>"` on success.
-  - If a file with the same name already exists, return: `"error: file already exists"`.
+  - If a file with the same name already exists, return `"error: file already exists"`.

 - **FILE_GET(file_name)**
+  - Return `"got <file_name>"` if the file exists.
-  - Return the size of the file as a string, or `"file not found"` if the file doesn’t exist.
+  - If the file doesn’t exist, return `"file not found"`.

 - **FILE_COPY(source, dest)**
   - Copy the source file to a new location.
+  - Return `"copied <source> to <dest>"` on success.
-  - If the source file doesn’t exist, return: `"error: source file not found"`.
+  - If the source file doesn’t exist, return `"error: source file not found"`.
-  - If the destination file already exists, overwrite the existing file.
+  - If the destination file already exists, overwrite it.

 ## Level 2 – Data Structures & Data Processing

 - **FILE_SEARCH(prefix)**
   - Find the top 10 files whose names start with the provided prefix.
-  - Order results by file size in descending order, and in case of a tie, by file name in ascending order.
+  - Order the results by file size in descending order, and in case of a tie, by file name in descending order.
   - Return the result in the format: `"found [file1, file2, ...]"`.
 If no files match, return `"found []"`.